Here are some tips to help you with your introduction. If you need your introduction written, edited or proofread then contact me today.

-A good way to end the introduction is to state the dissertation objectives.
-Don’t forget that this is a consise intro for your reader to the subject, to put the issue in context.
+An important part of the introduction is where you state the dissertation objectives.
+Also, don’t forget that this is a consise intro to the subject for your reader, to put the issue in context and explain why they should be interested in it.
 The background and history will be dealt with elsewhere.

 Avoid using jargon in the introduction and keep your language a little more simple than in the following chapters.
 Also, don’t clutter up your introduction with citations, this should not be necessary as this is your summary of the study.

 At the end of the introduction it is normal to explain what the reader can expect in the coming chapters and in what order.
 So here is were you set out the structure of the dissertation, chapter by chapter.